C2SP/wycheproof/doc/files.md

 RSA signature verification should generally be very strict about checking the padding.
-Because of this most RSA signatures with a slightly modified padding have "result" \: "invalid".
-Only a small number of RSA signatures implementing legacy behaviour (such as a missing NULL in the encoding) have "result" \:
+Because of this most RSA signatures with a slightly modified padding have "result": "invalid".
+Only a small number of RSA signatures implementing legacy behaviour (such as a missing NULL in the encoding) have "result":
 "acceptable".

 JSON schema\: rsassa_pkcs1_verify_schema.json